 - I think you're confusing her with Maxie, the blondie that I met down at the gym last Thursday.

 - "I understand a heck of a lot more than you do blondie," I replied.

 - "Be quiet, blondie."

-- 2A small square of dense, pale-coloured cake, typically of a butterscotch or vanilla flavour: cut brownies, blondies, or other sweet squares into very small piecesMore example sentences
+- 2A small square of dense, pale-colored cake, typically of a butterscotch or vanilla flavor: cut brownies, blondies, or other sweet squares into very small piecesMore example sentences

 - "No one," he urged, nibbling his half of the shared blondie, "ever expects a rejection or a bad review."